DrZhivago1/DocWorld/README.md

 Date Format: DD/MM/YYYY

 **v1.0.11 (DD/MM/YYYY):**

+	Now requires being loaded below "Extended Storage Extended" if the mod is used.
+This is due to patching patches.

 	IF "LWM's Deep Storage" is installed:
 		Adds categories and items to storage furniture for better compatibility with Vanilla as well as "RimCuisine", "[XND] Survival Tools", and "Rim of Madness - Bones".